How to Recycle in the Workplace | 10 Office Recycling Tips

-Implementing a robust plan for recycling in your workplace is one of the most simple and effective ways for your organisation to become environmentally conscious and sustainable.
+Implementing a robust plan for recycling in your workplace, and engaging with employees, is one of the most simple and effective ways for businesses to become environmentally conscious and sustainable.

 However, finding out where to start and finding the right sources of information can be difficult.
 We have helped many organisations implement environmental initiatives from massive scale training programs down to day-to-day operations, like recycling.
 There are a number of easy steps you take to set off on the right foot.